spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 6. Reboot the system to resume the default read-only file system.

-## Scenario - Cluster with Overlay Enabled Goes into Unknown State After Reboot
+## Scenario - Pod State Unknown After Reboot with Overlay Network Enabled

 On slower networks, it's possible that this is due to KubeVip leader election timeouts.
-You can manually adjust the values of the following environment variables in the KubeVip daemon set following the steps below.
+To debug, you can manually adjust the values of related environment variables in the KubeVip DaemonSet with the following steps.

 ### Debug Steps